JamesWebDev/JamesWebDev/WebPackTutorial/README.md

 We don't want to have a copy of this code on every page.
 If the logic changes it increases the chance that we will fail to update the code somewhere, and adds complexity.
 If you look at the code in Example4 you can see that we are importing user, which is allowing us to share the same getDisplayName method on all pages.

-You will also notice that I am importing the AddTextToHtml function, using typescript, and **without webpack** or requirejs or something similar I wouldn't have been able to reuse this function but would have had to recode it on every page.
+You will also notice that I am importing the AddTextToHtml function, using typescript, and **without webpack**, or requirejs, or something similar I would not have been able to reuse this function but would have had to have a copy of it on every page.

 [back to beginning](#webpack-tutorial)